dnsimple/dnsimple-support/content/articles/reactivate-subscription.md

 # Reactivate Your Subscription

-When you unsubscribe, or your account was closed due to non-payment(/articles/account-suspended/), all of your domains and records remain in your account.
-You can reactivate your subscription, and start using DNSimple's services again at any time.
+When you unsubscribe, or your account was [closed due to non-payment](/articles/account-suspended/), all of your domains and records remain in your account.
+You can reactivate your subscription and start using DNSimple's services again at any time.

 When your account is deactivated, [WHOIS privacy](/articles/whois-privacy/) and [domain auto-renewal](/articles/domain-auto-renewal/) are immediately disabled.
 If you want to use these features, you'll need to manually re-activate them.